-The AF retrieves and stores the IP address of the UE (in the PDU session used) in order to request data collection from the UE Application.
+The AF stores the IP address received from the UE (in the PDU session used) in order to request data collection from the UE Application.
 The UE IP address is used by the AF to identify the user plane connection.

-NOTE 4: An operator can deploy NAT functionality in the network; Data collection from the UE Application when NAT is deployed is not specified in this release of the specification.

 The UE Application provides the Application ID configured in the UE Application to the AF as described in TS 26.531 [32].

 6.2.8.2.2 AF registration and discovery